2016 United States House of Representatives elections in Nebraska: District 3

 The 3rd district encompassed the western three-fourths of the state; it was one of the largest non-at-large Congressional districts in the country, covering nearly 65000 sqmi, two time zones and 68.5 counties.
 It was mostly sparsely populated but included the cities of Grand Island, Kearney, Hastings, North Platte and Scottsbluff.
-The incumbent was Republican Adrian Smith, who had represented the district since 2007.
+Incumbent Republican Adrian Smith, who had represented the district since 2007, ran for re-election.
 He was re-elected with 75% of the vote in 2014.
 The district had a PVI of R+23.